-We are probably all familiar with the explanation of the Hannukah candles stated succinctly in the Talmud (Shabbat 21b):
+We are probably all familiar with the explanation of the Hanukah candles stated succinctly in the Talmud (Shabbat 21b):

-Toward answering this question, let us examine the adjacent Talmudic discussion regarding the execution of the mitzvah of Hannukah candles:
+Toward answering this question, let us examine the adjacent Talmudic discussion regarding the execution of the mitzvah of Hanukah candles:

 The Sages taught: the mitzvah of Hanukah (is fulfilled) for a man and his entire house with a single candle; those who enhance it (mehadrin) light a candle for every member of the house; regarding those who are extremely diligent about enhancing it (mehadrin min hamehadrin), Beit Shammai say to light eight candles on the first night and to remove one each following day, and Beit Hillel say to light one candle on the first night and to add one on each following day.